 When Spain was hit by the financial crisis in 2011, I got deeply engaged in the conversations taking place.
 It is not just my parents country, my spiritual upbringing was a mixture of cultures, my family's history is rooted in the Spanish historic struggles and the lack of Spanish historic memory dealing with the Franco Regime, and I grew up in another country, Germany, with their own troubling historic legacy.
-I feel connected to the North of Spain, to Galicia in particular, to the stories of fisherman, the wild Atlantic ocean, to its Celtic roots, and mountainous, green landscape.
-I am engaged in the conversations of unemployment, corruption, that the politics of the barrios (neighborhood communities) is more trustworthy than the government, the lack of postcolonial awareness and the troubling lack of historic memory concerning the fascist past.
+I feel connected to the North of Spain, to Galicia in particular, to the stories of fisherman, the Atlantic ocean, to its Celtic roots, and mountainous, green landscape.
+I am engaged in the conversations about unemployment, corruption, have heard endless stories about that the politics of the barrios (neighborhood communities) is more trustworthy than the government, and am pushing against the lack of postcolonial awareness and the troubling lack of historic memory concerning the fascist past.
 I can be engaged in these conversations AND be also engaged in the German everyday, be highly influenced through German thinkers, be present at the discussions and caring deeply about the politics.
 Migrants do have a divided sense of belonging which makes it sometimes so hard to define a concept as home.

 To make it even more complicated, I moved happily at the end of 2015 to Switzerland - it is a privilege to be able to choose the country you want to live in.
 You get a sense on why the question: Where are you from? has never served me.
 Some questions are so limited that they simply aren't suited to appreciate the multitudes within us.